-Select the operating system for the server or partition where you will install drives from the following list:
+Select the operating system for the server or partition where you want to install drives from the following list:

-- Solid-state drive rules for the AIX[®] operating system - Solid-state drive rules for the Linux[®] operating system - Solid-state drive rules for the IBM i operating system
+- Solid-state drive rules for the AIX operating system - Solid-state drive rules for the Linux operating system - Solid-state drive rules for the IBM i operating system

 Attention: Before installing SSD into your system, you must ensure that you have all the prerequisite updates for both the SSD and the adapters.
-To do this, go to the IBM Prerequiste Web site: http://www-912.ibm.com/e_dir/eServerPrereq.nsf.
+To check the prerequisites, go to the IBM Prerequisite website: http://www-912.ibm.com/e\dir/eServerPrereq.nsf.